blog-featured-image

 Exemptions Available to NRIs

-NRIs may reduce capital gains tax through exemptions, subject to conditions.
+NRIs can legitimately reduce capital gains tax through reinvestment, subject to strict conditions and timelines:

-• Section 54F: Sale of non-residential assets reinvested into property
+• Section 54F: Reinvest proceeds from selling a non-residential asset into a residential property

 Double Taxation Avoidance Agreement (DTAA)

-• Avoid taxation on the same income in the country of residence
+• Avoid being taxed twice on the same capital gain, once in India, once in your country of residence

-• Claim tax credit for taxes paid in India
+• Claim a foreign tax credit for tax already paid in India when filing in your resident country

 Common Mistakes NRIs Make

-• Not accounting for high TDS at sale
+• Not planning for high upfront TDS on the full sale value, not just the gain

 FAQs: Capital Gains Tax for NRIs

-What happens if TDS deducted is higher than actual tax?
-NRIs can claim a refund by filing an income tax return in India.
+What happens if the TDS deducted is higher than the actual tax owed?

 Final Thoughts